aganse/py_tf2_gpu_dock_mlflow/README.md

 The code and setup were initially based on [George Novack's 2020 article in Towards Data Science, "Create Reusable ML Modules with MLflow Projects & Docker"]( https://towardsdatascience.com/create-reusable-ml-modules-with-mlflow-projects-docker-33cd722c93c4) (thank you).
-I've pulled things together into an immediately usable repo meant to use as a template, added some functionality (artifact logging, model registry, gpu capability), and generalized it a bit.
+I've pulled things together into a single repo meant to use as a template, added some new functionality (artifact logging, model registry, GPU capability), and generalized it a bit.

 <img src="./pcam.png" alt="lymph node section example images" width="60%"/><BR>
 <sup>